Risk management

 Main methods of management

-Operational countermeasures as described in the “Service continuity: malfunctioning, accidents or extraordinary events” risk
+Operational countermeasures as described in the “Service continuity: malfunctioning, accidents or extraordinary events” risk that mitigate impacts and/or reduce response times in the event of extreme natural events are outlined.

 Targets for reducing net greenhouse gas emissions: